teagueash/observer-infinite-scroll/README.md

-Basic infinite scroller leveraging the IntersectionObserver and Hooks APIs
+Basic infinite scroller leveraging the IntersectionObserver and Hooks APIs and the theory behind sentinels.

 # DEMO